 The tessellated darter has a slender, olive-colored body two to four inches long.
 Its sides are irregularly marked with eight or more X- or Y-shaped blotches.
 It has a short snout and eyes set close together on the top of its low head.
 It has two dorsal fins, the first arched with eight to 10 spines and the second higher than the first.
 Its dorsal, caudal and pectoral fins spotted and barred with black, and the pelvic and anal fins are black on breeding males.

-The tessellated darter is found in both fast-flowing and quiet, standing waters, often on sand or mud bottoms or under rocks or pebbles.
+Both fast-flowing and quiet, standing waters, often on sand or mud bottoms or under rocks or pebbles

-This fish is found from St. Lawrence Seaway west to Lake Ontario and south to Florida, and it is common in all tributaries of the Chesapeake Bay.
+Found from St. Lawrence Seaway west to Lake Ontario and south to Florida, and common in all tributaries of the Chesapeake Bay.

 The tessellated darter jerks quickly along stream bottoms from one spot to the next in search of food.
 This rapid movement gives the fish its common name.
 It feeds on small crustaceans, insects and insect larvae, snails and algae.